john-cd/rust_howto/bk/src/introduction/index.md

 Per the curated list of Rust crates [`blessed.rs`][blessed-rs~website]↗, "the standard library in Rust is much smaller than in Python or Go, for example.
 Those languages come with "batteries included" support ...
 Rust, on the other hand, gets things like that from the [`crates.io`][crates.io~website]↗{{hi:crates.io}} ecosystem and the [`cargo`][c~cargo~docs]↗{{hi:cargo}} package manager.
 But with _more than 195 thousand crates_ (libraries) to choose from, a common complaint from new Rust developers is that they don't know where to start, which crates they ought to use, and which crates they ought to trust."

-Furthermore, there are no dominant comprehensive frameworks or platforms akin to `Rails`, `Django`, `Spring` or `Node` in the Rust world at this time (although several are emerging in specific areas, such as asynchronous programming, web development, GUI...).
+Furthermore, there are no dominant comprehensive platforms akin to `Rails`, `Django`, `Spring` or `Node` in the Rust world at this time, although several frameworks are in specific areas, such as asynchronous programming, web development, or GUI.

 Instead, Rust developers learn which crates to use, and how to use them, in an osmotic manner - the knowledge is passed down from a Rust expert to its team members; or gleaned from blogs, forums, or mailing lists.
+This is Rust's "second learning curve" after mastering the basics of the langague and standard library.

 This book therefore aims at reducing this learning curve by providing numerous **examples** demonstrating the uses of the **foundational crates** that are necessary for day-to-day Rust coding - examples which are absent from or may be scattered in the [reference documentation][docs.rs~website]↗ of hundreds of crates.
-It hopes to become a "cheat sheet on steroid" for the Rust ECOSYSTEM (_not just_ for the Rust language).
+It hopes to become a "cheat sheet on steroid" for the Rust ecosystem (_not just_ for the Rust language).

+## What Else to Read

 This book is a complement to similar works:

 - [Rust by Example][book~rust-by-example~book]↗ is similar in concept - a collection of runnable examples - but not in scope, as it focuses solely on the Rust language and standard library.
 - The [Rust Cookbook][book~rust-cookbook]↗ community project shares very similar goals with this book.
-While it is the official "cookbook" for Rust, few updates have been made in the last 4 years.
+While it is the official "cookbook" for Rust, few updates have been made in the last four years.
 Many of its examples no longer work.
 Several crates it references are no longer maintained.
 The author therefore decided to merge the (public domain) contents of the `Rust Cookbook` into this book and refresh its examples.

 {{#include refs.incl.md}}
 {{#include ../refs/link-refs.md}}